MatteoMel1985/MatteoMel1985/README.md

 And welcome to my page.

 My name is Matteo Meloni, and I currently work as a FinOps Specialist at Amazon, where I have developed a strong foundation in data analysis, financial operations, and process engineering.
-I am now actively pursuing a transition into a Data Engineering role, bringing with me a data-driven mindset and a deep understanding of operational scalability.
+I am now actively pursuing a transition into a Data Engineering role, in which I bring a data-driven mindset and a deep understanding of operational scalability.

 To support this career shift, I have completed several industry-recognised certifications, including the IBM Data Science Professional Certificate, with additional credentials listed on my profile.
 I am committed to staying at the forefront of the field through continuous learning and hands-on project work.